Children-in-Families/oscar-web/guides/private-hosting/README.md

 ```
 rake assets:precompile
 ```
-### Update Route 53 to point your domain to your server
+### Add a new sub-domain to your private domians DNS record to point your IP to your private server

 OSCaR needs a domain to run and a sub-domain for each tenant.
 If you have just one tenant then that is all you need.
+For this demo the tenant is called 'dev' and the sub-domain must be called 'dev'.

-1. Add an 'A Record' to your Route 53 table using your own domain and the subdimain you want to use for your tenant / instance in your private version of OSCaR.
+1. Add an 'A Record' to your Route 53 table using your own domain and the sub-domain you want to use for your tenant / instance in your private version of OSCaR.
 In this private demo the sub-domain is 'dev' and you need to point to the public IP of the instance.
-1. Now open your browser and visit the the site.

 ### Login to OSCaR

-Open your new 'dev' instance via this url: `http://dev.YOUR-DOMAIN.com:3000/users/sign_in`
+Open your new 'dev' instance via this url (replace 'YOUR-DOMAIN' with your own private domain that you own): `http://dev.YOUR-DOMAIN.com:3000/users/sign_in`

-The sample account username and password is `team@oscarhq.com` password is `123456789`
+The sample account username and password is `team@oscarhq.com` password is `123456789`.
+Note this is obviously NOT SECURE!

 ### Next steps